-Your body constantly sheds dead skin cells; 30,000 to 40,000 cells a day, to be exact.
-Where does it all end up?
-Some of it actually contributes to the dust throughout your home, under your bed, all over the untouched novels on your bookshelf, and so on.
-As cringey as this might sound, it's actually not that bad.
-Dust is mostly made up of dirt from outside, as well as pet dander if you have fur babies.
-Fortunately, most dead skin cells get washed off in the shower.
+Our body constantly sheds dead skin cells; 30,000 to 40,000 cells a day, to be exact.
+So, the top layer of skin you're looking at now will be dust in a month's time.
+Pretty cool or strange depending on how you look at it, right?
+With this science in mind, where does it all end up?
+Well, all around you—under your bed, all over the novels on your bookshelf, and so on.
+As cringey as this might sound, it's actually not that bad, especially since most of our dead skin cells get washed off in the shower.

 Benefits of Exfoliation